nagi1/laravel-newrelic-log-api/README.md

 logger()->info('Hey Mom!');
 ```

-## Support us
+## Support Me

-Does your business depend on our contributions?
-Reach out and support us on [Email](mailto:ahmedflnagi@gmail.com).
+Does your business depend on my contributions?
+Reach out and support me on [PayPal](https://www.paypal.com/paypalme/nagix1).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## Installation